Sk-Gaitho/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8 - writes result of ls -la to a file
 9 - Duplicates the last line of iacta
-10 - Deletes all the regular files with a .js extension
+10 - Deletes all the regular files with a .js extension 11 - counts the number of directories and sub directories in the current directory